MrAlaux/iramm/README.md

 ### Contact

-The homepage for IRamm is https://github.com/MrAlaux/iramm
+The homepage for Nugget Doom is https://github.com/MrAlaux/Nugget-Doom

-Please report any bugs, glitches or crashes that you encounter to the GitHub [Issue Tracker](https://github.com/MrAlaux/iramm/issues).
+Please report any bugs, glitches or crashes that you encounter to the GitHub [Issue Tracker](https://github.com/MrAlaux/Nugget-Doom/issues).

 ### Acknowledgement